ashnasainu/EMBEDDED-C-PIC16F877A/README.md

 -**RTC** - This project writes a time value to the RTC (DS1307) using I2C, reads it back, and displays it on a 16x2 LCD.

+-**SPI EEPROM with PIC16F877A** - Implementation of how to uses a PIC16F877A to communicate with a 25AA160A EEPROM through SPI.
+It writes a byte to the EEPROM, then reads it back and sends messages over UART.